-An unknown author wrote: The things which will destroy us are: Politics without principle; Pleasure without conscience; Wealth without work; Knowledge without character; Business without morality; Science without humanity; and Worship without sacrifice.
+The things which will destroy us are: Politics without principle; Pleasure without conscience; Wealth without work; Knowledge without character; Business without morality; Science without humanity; and Worship without sacrifice (Author Unknown).
 Pleasure without conscience will continue unless its consequences are preached to the fullness; rather than just the niceties of God's Word.

 Scripture reveals: Now the Spirit (Spirit of God) speaks expressly, that in the latter times (which we are in) some shall depart from the faith, giving heed to seducing (deceiving) spirits, and doctrines of devils: Speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).

-It was noted that having one's conscience seared with a hot iron, is being branded (scarred) in one's conscience, marred by sin, yet ministering to others.
-It is a dark hour when allowance is made towards acceptance of the pleasure of sin; and even worse is making it appear acceptable to others.
+It was noted that having one's conscience seared with a hot iron is being branded (scarred) in one's conscience, marred by sin, yet still ministering to others.
+It is a dark hour when allowance is made towards acceptance of the pleasure of sin; and even worse, making it appear acceptable!

 Scripture reveals: Seeing (since) we are compassed (surrounded) about with so great a cloud of witnesses, let us lay aside every weight, and the sin (pleasure of sin) which does so easily beset (ensnare) us, and let us run with patience (perseverance) the race that is set before us (Hebrews 12:1).

-It was noted that one lay aside every weight; every sin, as it is a hindrance in running the Christian race, therefore to be laid aside.
-That which so easily beset us is that which is easy to be committed, and always present.
+It was noted that one is to lay aside every weight; every sin, as it is a hindrance in running the Christian race.
+That which so easily beset us is that which is easy to be committed, and is always present.
 We live in a world that is fast becoming enslaved to the pleasure of sin; with the church, in many cases, no longer setting an example for godly living.

 The prophet Jeremiah, in speaking the words of the Lord, gave a plea for the reformation of the soul: Thus saith the Lord, Stand you in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and you shall find rest for your souls.
 But they said, We will not walk therein (Jeremiah 6:16).

-Pleasure of sin has engulfed many lands, once godly nations, having allowed the ungodly to manifest their wares of sinfulness, even making laws and rulings to accommodate such ungodly agenda.
-The consequences of doing so is not being promulgated as it once was, with the church in many cases, opening the door for further spreading of the ungodliness of man.
+Pleasure of sin has engulfed many lands; allowing the ungodly to manifest their wares of sinfulness, even making laws and rulings to accommodate such ungodly agenda.
+The consequences of doing so is not being promulgated as it once was, even within the church, opening the door for further spreading of the ungodliness of man.

-Scripture reveals: By faith Moses, when he was come to years (come of age), refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasure of sin (passing pleasure of sin) for a season (Hebrews 11:24-25).
+Scripture reveals: By faith Moses, when he was come to years (come of age), refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasure of sin for a season (Hebrews 11:24-25).

 It was noted that Moses showed he preferred being called an Israelite (which he was) to that of an earthly adoption by Pharaoh's daughter.
 He esteemed afflictions and reproaches, with the people of God, better than the pleasure of sin and earthly riches for a season.

-Pleasure of sin has become a part of many once godly nations; who have forfeited their right to be called a godly nation.
-They are now headed towards a pagan nation status, as the righteousness of God is slowly erased from their makeup.
+Pleasure of sin has become a makeup of many nations; who have forfeited their right to be called a godly nation.
+They are now headed towards a pagan nation status, as the righteousness of God is slowly erased out.
 The enhancement of sin dominates the scene rather than godly attributes that once existed.

 There is an ongoing effort to promote sinfulness, with the pleasure of sin being highlighted, rather than taking a stand, in the face of possible affliction and reproach for having done so!
 In a world dominated by the sinfulness of man, one needs to evaluate their own stand, as to whom they will serve.

-A famous 19th century French statesman, and historian, traveled to America to discover the reasons for the incredible success of this new nation.
-He wrote: Not until I went into the churches of America and heard her pulpits flame with righteousness did I understand the secret of her genius and power.
-The first statement reveals what would cause a nation to falter in its godliness; the latter what makes a nation truly great!
+A famous 19th century French statesman, and historian, traveled to a new nation to discover the reasons for the incredible success.
+He wrote: Not until I went into the churches and heard her pulpits flame with righteousness did I understand the secret of her genius and power!

 Scripture reveals: The grace of God that brings salvation has appeared to all men, teaching us that denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in the present world (Titus 2:11-12).
 I pray (if you have not already done so) that you will yield your heart and life over to the Lord Jesus Christ, and His saving grace!